-One night, Dawn sat talking with her girl friends when the conversation turned to sex.
+One night, Dawn sat talking with her girlfriends when the conversation turned to sex.
 Surprisingly, they all talked about how they wish they had more sex with their husbands.

-After a while, they noticed Dawn hadn’t said much.
-Finally she said, “My husband and I haven’t had sex since last year.”
+Finally, she said, “My husband and I haven’t had sex since last year.”
 Blank stares.
-As it turned out, since Dawn and her husband had experienced infertility for many years—but had since been able to have two children—unfortunately sex had become all about trying for a baby and less about connection and fun.
+As it turned out, since Dawn and her husband had experienced infertility for many years—but had since been able to have two children—unfortunately, sex had become all about trying for a baby and less about connection and fun.

-According to Newsweek magazine, somewhere between 15-20 percent of couples may be experiencing a “sexless marriage” which some say is having sex less than 10 times per year.
-In 1994, the US National Health and Society Life Survey reported that 2 percent of married couples were having no sex in the previous year.
+According to Newsweek magazine, somewhere between 15-20 percent of couples may be having a “sexless marriage,” which some say is having sex less than ten times per year.
+In 1994, the US National Health and Society Life Survey reported that 2 percent of married couples had no sex in the previous year.

 Perhaps you both just aren’t in the mood anymore, for either physical or emotional reasons.
 If you are both okay with the current lack of sex in your marriage, then just make sure to keep the lines of communication open in case those feelings change.

 Have the conversation

 It may feel awkward, but it’s a conversation you need to have.
 Avoiding the subject will not make the issue go away.
-So sit down, just the two of you, and talk about it.
+So if you are thinking about how to bring back intimacy in a marriage, sit down, just the two of you, and talk about it.

-Sex is an emotional act, so it’s no wonder that talking about it can bring out a lot of emotions as well.
-The important part in talking about it is to try to understand where you are both coming from.
+Sex is an emotional act, so it’s no wonder that talking about it can bring up a lot of emotions as well.
+The important part of talking about it is to try to understand where you are both coming from.

-- Are you happy with the current level of sex in your marriage?
+Are you happy with the current level of sex in your marriage?

-- What would be an ideal amount of sex per week?
+What would be an ideal amount of sex per week?

-- Why do you think there is a lack of sex right now?
+Why do you think there is a lack of sex right now?

-- Any outside factors contributing to that?
+Any outside factors contributing to that?

-- What are your beliefs about sex?
+What are your beliefs about sex?

-- How do you feel about sex overall?
+How do you feel about sex overall?

 Go for marriage counseling

-If it’s been several months or longer that you and your spouse have had a “sexless marriage,” then go see a marriage counselor.
+If it’s been several months or longer that you and your spouse have had a “sexless marriage,” then go see a marriage counselor, to spice up your sexless marriage.
 The sooner, the better.

 Have realistic expectations

-As you go on this journey, you may want to know what is “normal” with other couples.
-While it can be comforting to know that other couples are going through similar issues, seeing those who have more sex than you can put a damper on your progress.
+As you go on this journey, you may want to know what is “normal” with other couples, and while it can be comforting to know that other couples are going through similar issues, seeing those who have more sex than you can put a damper on your progress.

 Work with your spouse day by day and try to be realistic.
 Maybe you both want more sex, but that doesn’t mean it’ll automatically happen.
 Give each other time to get back in the swing of things.
 Realize that sometimes there will be setbacks.
 Be patient and loving along the way.